 Mrs. Baker is a proud wife to Branden, mother of two boys, Noah and Luke, and one daughter, Ellie.
 Tiffany is an active member of River Cities Community Church.

 Theresa Koon has a BA Elementary Education and an MA is Special Education from Marshall University.
 She is a homeschooling mother of 3 children, Jacob, Laney, and Leah.
 Mrs. Koon studied dance throughout her childhood at Helen Shaeffer's Studio of Dance, formerly of St. Alban's, under the direction of Rose McDonough.
-She has been teaching dance, specializing in True Impact's Pre-Dance Division, for four years.
+She has been teaching dance, specializing in True Impact's Pre-Dance Division, for five years.
 Theresa, an expert in early childhood education, understands the needs of our youngest learners.